Disclaimer:

 Means of Introduction: Butomus umbellatus was intentionally brought to North America from Europe as a garden plant for ornamental purposes.
 Ship ballast has also been cited as a potential vector for the initial introduction.

-It can be spread over long distances by garden planting, and once established in a watershed, it spreads locally by rhizomes and by fragmentation of the root system.
+It can be spread over long distances by garden planting, and once established in a watershed, it spreads locally by rhizomes, by clonal bulbils, and by fragmentation of the root system via downstream water movement.
+Bird and water movement of the seeds are other documented pathways (Les 2020).
 Muskrats reportedly use parts of the plant and contribute to its local spread, though the importance of this particular vector in spreading has not been investigated (Staniforth and Frego 1980).
 Populations may be spread via the horticulture trade (Lui et al. 2005), and boaters can also transport flowering rush on their equipment.
 Water and ice movements can easily carry it to new areas of a water body (Proulx 2000).

 Status: Butomus umbellatus is a prohibited species in Illinois, Michigan, and Minnesota, and is restricted in Wisconsin (GLPANS 2008).
 A recent survey of Minnesota Nursery and Landscape Association Members revealed that 80% of respondents were incorrect or unsure of the non-native character of B. umbellatus despite its prohibited status in Minnesota (Peters et al. 2006).